percona/dbaas-catalog/docs/proposals/00-dbaas-community-catalog.md

 #### DBaaS Platform

-To set the base for motivation lets imagine what DBaaS Platform could be (so there would imaginary proposal for the imaginary problem).
+To set the basis for motivation, let's imagine what a DBaaS Platform could look like (so there would be an imaginary proposal for the imaginary problem).

 Databases could be deployed:
   - on the same kubernetes cluster with applications